-Based on the summaries of foul weather audible noise levels (see Table 9-4), when on existing right-of-way, the East Alternative and options would create increases in potential corona noise up to 6 dBA (East Alternative would create the highest increase at 6 dBA).
+Based on the summaries of length-weighted foul weather audible noise levels (see Table 9-4), when on existing right-of-way, the East Alternative and options would create increases in potential corona noise up to 6 dBA.
 Even with the increases, the alternative and options would still meet BPA's 50 dBA design criteria and the statutory limits established in Oregon and Washington.

-During foul weather, the East Alternative and options would meet the EPA's 55 dBA guideline for L{dn} at the edge of the right-of-way.
-During fair weather, which occurs about 80 percent of the time, audible noise levels at the edge of the right-of-way would be about 20 dBA lower if corona were present at all.
+Even assuming a 60 percent foul weather rate, the East Alternative and options would meet the EPA's 55 dBA guideline for $L{dn}$ beyond 150 feet from the edge of the right-of-way.
+During fair weather, which occurs most of the time, audible noise levels at the edge of the right-of-way would be about 20 dBA lower if corona were present at all.
 For example, in quieter open space areas, hikers on trails that cross the East Alternative's and options' right-of-way would experience temporarily higher noise levels (see Appendix F).
-Off the right-of-way, potential L{50} foul weather corona noise created by the Central Alternative would generally be well below the 55 dBA level that can interfere with speech outdoors.
-In a few segments where existing noise levels are already above 50 dBA, the East Alternative could create L{50} levels near or slightly above 55 dBA.
+Off the right-of-way, potential $L{50}$ foul weather corona noise created by the East Alternative would generally be well below the 55 dBA level that can interfere with speech outdoors.
+In a few segments where existing noise levels are already above 50 dBA, the East Alternative could create $L{50}$ levels near or slightly above 55 dBA.